DavelRad/AI-Customer-Support/README.md

 This project is an AI-driven support chatbot designed to enhance user experience on platforms like Headstarter, a platform facilitating AI-powered interviews for software engineering candidates.
 The chatbot dynamically selects the best AI model based on user queries, ensuring that responses are contextually relevant, accurate, and engaging.

+## **Distinct Personalities and AI Model Selection**
+The chatbot is equipped with multiple AI personalities, each representing a different model, making it a versatile assistant capable of handling a wide range of tasks:
+* **Lani the Llama (LLama-3.1-8b-Instruct)**: This personality is friendly and informative, specializing in general support and platform-related inquiries.
+Lani is the go-to personality for providing clear and concise information about Headstarter and other general topics.

+* **Byte the Tech Owl (RWKV)**: A technical expert, Byte the Tech Owl excels at handling complex coding questions, debugging, and multilingual support.
+When the conversation requires deep technical knowledge or code-related assistance, Byte is ready to step in.

+* **Myra the Myth Weaver (MythoMist)**: The creative spirit of the team, Myra is perfect for storytelling, role-playing scenarios, and any queries that demand a touch of creativity or imagination.
+Myra makes interactions more engaging and is ideal for users looking to explore creative solutions.

+* **Dynamic AI Model Selection**: The chatbot intelligently chooses the most appropriate AI model based on the content of the user's query, optimizing response accuracy and relevance.
+This dynamic selection ensures that the right personality handles the right task, providing a tailored and seamless user experience.

 ## **Features**

-* **Dynamic AI Model Selection**: The chatbot intelligently chooses the most appropriate AI model (e.g., `meta-llama/llama-3.1-8b-instruct`, `RWKV`, `MythoMist`) based on the content of the user's query, optimizing response accuracy and relevance.
 * **Multi-Model Support**:
     * **LLama-3.1-8b-Instruct**: Handles general support and platform information.
     * **RWKV**: Ideal for technical questions, coding, and multi-lingual tasks.